JetBrains/teamcity-documentation/topics/configuring-agent-pools.md

 The "Projects" tab lets you specify which agent pools your projects can utilize.

-* Browse the list of projects to check which projects can run their build steps on agents that belong to the currently selected pool.
+* Browse the list of projects to check which projects can run their builds on agents that belong to the currently selected pool.
 * Click the **Assign projects** button to allow required projects to utilize this pool.
 * Click the **Dissociate** button to prevent the target project from using this pool.

 <img src="dk-AgentPool-Projects.png" width="708" alt="The Projects tab of the agent pool settings page"/>

-Note that if you unbind a project from all existing agent pools, you can no longer run build configurations of this project (unless they consist entirely from [agentless build steps](agentless-build-step.md)).
+Note that if you unbind a project from all existing agent pools, you can no longer run the build configurations of this project (unless they consist entirely of [agentless build steps](agentless-build-step.md)).

 <seealso>
         <category ref="concepts">